-Marketing and sales related expenses decreased by \$22,243 (64%) to \$12,514 during the Six Month Period compared to the same period in fiscal 2018, which primarily related to the decrease in travel for meetings with potential customers.
+Marketing and sales related expenses for the Year decreased by \$55,373 (73%) to \$20,346 compared to Fiscal 2018, which primarily related to the decrease in travel for meetings with potential customers.
+The Company also participated in fewer industry conferences.

-Insurance expenses decreased by \$19,764 (30%) to \$45,570 during the Six Month Period compared to the same period in fiscal 2018, which primarily related to the reduction in premium for the Company's directors' and officers' liability insurance policy.
+Insurance expenses decreased by \$35,072 (28%) to \$91,751 during the Year compared to Fiscal 2018, which primarily related to the reduction in premiums for the Company's directors' and officers' liability insurance policy.